A-Z List | Accessible Info | Careers | Contact Us

 You can:

-• Collect and use egg cartons, pie plates, paper towel rolls, old wrapping paper, popsicle sticks, used envelopes and buttons to make crafts and sculptures.
+- Collect and use cardboard boxes, pie plates, paper towel rolls, old wrapping paper, used envelopes, aluminum pie plates and pine cones to make crafts and sculptures.
+Being creative at a young age helps your child learn to deal with new situations as she gets older.

-• Get messy - splash in water, clay, or mud, which are favourties for this age.
+- Get messy - splash in water, clay, or mud, which are favourites at this age.

 3 1/2 to 4 1/2 years